FarhadAlimohammadi-dir/vulnrepro-benchmark/README.md

 This measures **source-code review**, not black-box hacking.
 The model reads the application source and decides if there is a reportable vulnerability.
 It does not get a live URL to attack, and it gets no hint about whether a case is vulnerable or clean, and no comment pointing at the vulnerable function.
 But in the future, I will add blackbox testing as a bug bounty hunter to score that as well.

+**Interesting that AI missed!**

+One of the missed cases is a redirect page with a `next` parameter.
+At first glance it looks like a common low-effort
+  XSS: the app reflects `next` into a continue link and meta-refresh flow without validating the scheme, so `javascript:alert(...)` can survive into the page.

+  The interesting part is the context.
+In the original bug class, that page sits inside a browser/extension trust boundary.
+So the impact is not only "popup an alert"; the redirect becomes a bridge into a more trusted execution path.
+A model has to understand the product flow, not just match the word `javascript:`.

+  That is exactly the kind of case I wanted in the benchmark: a bug where the sink is visible, but the real impact only makes sense after following the surrounding trust chain.

 ## Clean controls (the part I care about most)

 For every vulnerable case there is a **clean twin**.
 I took the same app and made the rest of it safe, so the model can't get an easy point from some unrelated bug.
 I used AI to find and fix other issues and kept only the one vulnerability the original writeup was about.